jeremylynch83/drjeremylynch/master/master.md

 # Middle Meningeal Artery Embolisation {MMA Embolisation}
 ---
-description: Middle meningeal artery embolisation (MMAE) as a minimally invasive treatment for chronic subdural haematoma.
+description: Middle meningeal artery embolisation (MMAE) is a minimally invasive treatment for chronic subdural haematoma.
 tags: MMA Embolisation
 keywords: "middle meningeal artery embolisation, MMAE, chronic subdural haematoma, neurointervention"
 about: "MMA embolisation is an endovascular technique used to reduce recurrence of chronic subdural haematoma by occluding the middle meningeal artery, which contributes to membrane vascular supply."